 Helena Kowalska, as she was prior to her religious profession, first received her vocation at the age of seven, knowing she was one day to consecrate her life to God.
-The desire to give herself in religious life was still strong at 18, but her parents forbade her – being poor, they needed help with her income as a housekeeper.
+The desire to give herself in religious life was still strong at 18, but her parents forbade her.
+Being poor, they needed help with her income as a housekeeper.

-It was at this while, while at a dance with her sister in the city of Łódź, Christ appeared to her in a vision, wearing His crown of thorns, asking how long she was going to make Him wait; she fled from the dance, and ran to the cathedral, where Christ asked her, without taking provision for the flesh, to make true her childhood intention.
-In a quite literal apostolic ‘leaving everything and following Him’, Helena embarked on the next bus to Warsaw, with no luggage, wearing only the dress she had worn at the dance, and not telling anyone; a parish priest found her a room, whence she asked at various convents, all of them refusing the impoverished peasant, with no dowry, until the Congregation of the Sisters of Our Lady of Mercy took, well, mercy on her, on condition that she work until she could pay for her own habit.
+It was while at a dance with her sister in the city of Łódź, Christ appeared to her in a vision, wearing His crown of thorns, asking how long she was going to make Him wait; she fled from the dance, and ran to the cathedral, where Christ asked her, without taking provision for the flesh, to make true her childhood intention.
+In a quite literal apostolic ‘leaving everything and following Him’, Helena embarked on the next bus to Warsaw, with no luggage, wearing only the dress she had worn at the dance, and not telling anyone; a parish priest found her a room, whence she asked at various convents, all of them refusing the impoverished peasant, with no dowry.
+That is, until the Congregation of the Sisters of Our Lady of Mercy took, well, mercy on her, on condition that she work until she could pay for her own habit.
 Which she did, entering the novitiate one year later.

-Although often ill – one wonders about Blaise Pascal’s dictum that sickness is the natural state of Christians – Helena found her home, taking the name Faustina – the ‘fortunate one’, perhaps after the early martyr ‘Faustinus’ (+120) – and was gifted with continual visions of Christ.
+Although often ill – one wonders about Blaise Pascal’s dictum that sickness is the natural state of Christians – Helena found her home, taking the name in religion Faustina – the ‘fortunate one’, perhaps after the early martyr ‘Faustinus’ (+120) – and was gifted with continual visions of Christ.
 She found a sympathetic confessor, Father Michael Sopoćko, who, after ordering a psychiatric evaluation (which Faustina passed as perfectly normal) encouraged her to write down what Christ said to her, now her famous ‘Diary’.

-Sister Faustina died, likely of tuberculosis, on this day, October 5th, in 1937, predicting that there would be a terrible war, a fulfilment of the prophecy first made to the young seers at Fatima if the world did not repent.
+After just over a decade of a hidden religious life, Sister Faustina died, likely of tuberculosis, on this day, October 5th, in 1937, predicting that there would be a terrible war, a fulfilment of the prophecy first made to the young seers at Fatima if the world did not repent.
 But she also saw, in the midst of all the evil, the pouring out of God’s mercy and love on souls – where sin abounds, grace abounds all the more.

 Father Sopoćko spread devotion to the ‘Divine Mercy’, which spread rapidly throughout the world.
-There was some opposition just before the Second Vatican Council, perhaps due to an imperfect translation and a misunderstanding of some of the limits of how far God’s mercy would extend, but Pope John Paul II, always a devotee as a bishop and cardinal, took things under his own pastoral direction, and instituted the Second Sunday of Easter as ‘Divine Mercy Sunday’ in the Jubilee year 2000.
-He himself was to pass into eternity of the same feast two years hence, and it was also the feast on which, in 2011 and 2014 he himself would, respectively, be beatified and canonized.
+There was some opposition just before the Second Vatican Council, perhaps due to an imperfect translation and a misunderstanding of some of the limits of how far God’s mercy would extend, but Pope John Paul II, always a devotee as a bishop and cardinal, took things under his own pastoral direction as Pope, and instituted the Second Sunday of Easter as ‘Divine Mercy Sunday’ in the Jubilee year 2000.
+He himself was to pass into eternity of the same feast five years hence, and it was also the feast on which, in 2011 and 2014 he himself would, respectively, be beatified and canonized.

 Jezu, ufam tobie.
 Jesus, I trust in Thee.